Truphone raises $38M at $516M valuation as its eSIM business crosses 4M profiles – TechCrunch

 Although eSIM technology was conceived as a quick way to switch carriers without physically changing fiddly, tiny physical cards (and subsequent carrier contracts), it’s an interesting datapoint right now, given that we are seeing a big focus on technology and transactions that can be run in a contactless way (thus avoiding the spread of the novel coronavirus).

-“We have long championed eSIM as the superior method of connectivity, and its immensely rewarding to reap the benefits of this decision,” said Ralph Steffens, CEO of Truphone, in a statement.
+“We have long championed eSIM as the superior method of connectivity, and it’s immensely rewarding to reap the benefits of this decision,” said Ralph Steffens, CEO of Truphone, in a statement.
 “We are delighted that our investors continue to support us as we develop this technology which is maturing and accelerating all the time.
 Backed further by our investors, the future looks bright for Truphone, our partners, customers and a better-connected world.”

 Truphone did not disclose the specific names of investors but we have confirmed that the majority of the funds are coming from Vollin Holdings and Minden Worldwide — two investment firms with ties to Roman Abramovich, the Russian oligarch who also owns the Chelsea football club, among other things.